Navidfoumani/EEG2Rep/README.md

 `self.parser.add_argument('--epochs', type=int, default=100, help='Number of training epochs')`

-or you can set the paprameters:
+or you can set the parameters:

 `python main.py --epochs 100 --data_dir Dataset/Crowdsource`

 ## Citation
-If you find **ConvTran** useful for your research, please consider citing this paper using the following information:
+If you find **EEG2Rep** useful for your research, please consider citing this paper using the following information:

 ````
 ```